dannyhammer/toad/README.md

-  psqt           Outputs the Piece-Square table value for the provided piece at the provided square, scaled with the endgame weight splitperft     Performs a split perft on the current position at the supplied depth take           Remove the piece at the provided square help           Print this message or the help of the given subcommand(s)
+  psqt           Outputs the Piece-Square table value for the provided piece at the provided square, scaled with the endgame weight splitperft     Performs a split perft on the current position at the supplied depth take           Remove the piece at the provided square wait           Await the current search, blocking until it completes help           Print this message or the help of the given subcommand(s)
 ```